✦ Context Engineering · 2026

 of AI agents.

 Anthropic SKILL.md open standard · Dec 2025 · Adopted by 32 tools in weeks.
+Not a prompt.
+Not a function.
+A version-controlled operating procedure.

 What is a skill?